kukuu/AGILITY/auto-scaling-and-high-availability.md

 # Architecting for High Availability, Auto Scaling and  & Multi-availability Zones

-Amazon Web Services (AWS) provides a platform that is ideally suited for building highly available systems, enabling you to build reliable, affordable, fault-tolerant systems tha operate with minimal amount of human interaction.
+Amazon Web Services (AWS) provides a platform that is ideally suited for building highly available systems, enabling you to build reliable, affordable, fault-tolerant systems that operate with minimal amount of human interaction.

 Customers demand a lot these days, but they’re willing to reward the enterprises that deliver.
 Satisfying customers takes an IT infrastructure that is resilient enough to withstand outages and greatly reduce planned and unplanned downtime.
 Think of it as non-stop IT.
 It’s what the most successful businesses are beginning to master and it’s putting pressure on the entire industry to up its game.